 The Doctor of Pharmacy program at the Jefferson College of Pharmacy (JCP) is designed to prepare the student pharmacist for professional practice as a pharmacist.
 In addition to the depth of information learned from courses in the curriculum, students enhance their understanding of this knowledge through direct application and extra-curricular activities.

 JCP has designed the curricular experience to build with each class, to develop critical thinking skills, and to assess comprehension.
-JCP is proud of our graduates NAPLEX pass rates for first time test takers, as multiple classes have had a 100% pass rate.
+JCP is proud of our graduates NAPLEX pass rates for first time test takers, as multiple classes have had a 100% pass rate, including the Class of 2024 who ranked 8th nationally.
+Highest score from Virginia through Maine.

-Thomas Jefferson University has an outstanding commitment to inter-professional education.
-The University sponsors a national Inter-professional Education conference every two years on our campus where other educators come to learn new ideas related to inter-professional education.
-We are very proud of our students who get involved in extra-curricular activities in this area often culminating in presentations at this national meeting.
+Jefferson has an outstanding commitment to interprofessional education.
+The University sponsors a national Interprofessional Education conference on campus.
+We are very proud of our students who get involved in extra-curricular activities in this area often culminating in presentations at national meetings.

 At the conclusion of the educational journey, our students are ready to seamlessly enter the profession.
-We are proud that for those seeking post-graduate training they have matched at rates higher than the national average.
+We are proud that for those seeking post-graduate training they have matched at or above the national average.
 You are invited to come, learn and contribute to the Jefferson experience.

 Read more at: